future-proof-iot/Femto-Container_tutorials/README.md

 - [Tutorial 3] (work-in-progress)

-  Tutorial 3 shows how to use bindings from the host operating system with Femto-Containers.
+  Tutorial 3 shows how to use a femto-container to read sensor data and advertize it as a Bluetooth Low-Energy (BLE) service.

 - [Tutorial 4] (work-in-progress)